Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 3. There were significant issues surrounding the reset function that ends the game when a player reaches a certain threshold as well as clearing the scoreboard and results area.

 **Unfixed bugs:**

-As of now, there is only one "glitch", when the game resets, the results are does not clen out and the results of the last game are still present.
+As of now, there is only one "glitch", when the game resets, the results area does not clen out and the results of the last game are still present.
 It does not affect the game and there are no error codes thrown, I would just prefer that the results section clear out to an empty field to start fresh.

 **Deployment:**